Grace Chibiko Offorma: Membership of professional bodies

 Offorma is a member of several recognised professional bodies.
 She is a member of Academic Publications Association of Nigeria (APAN), Nigeria Association of French Teachers, World Council for Curriculum and Instruction (WCCI) Nigerian Chapter and International Body.
 She also belongs to the Association of Language Learning, Britain and also a member of Nigerian Academy of Education.

 Publications

-Offormah as over 100 publications, including textbooks, articles, and journals from both international and local journals.
+Offormah has over 100 publications, including textbooks, articles, and journals from both international and local journals.
 She has six mainline textbooks and chapters in mainline books of over nineteen.
 She is involved in the Editorship of books of five different books and editorship of six different journals.
 She is a seasoned researcher that has over fifty articles in both National and International journal articles.
 Offorma has also published over twenty one articles in both National and International conference papers.
 Offorma has a technical report on Education of Women and Girls sponsored by UNESCO.